RisinT96/course/doc/concurrency.md

 ## Discussion

-We forgot to make sure that `self.n` is updated **atomically**, and got a race condition.
+We need to make sure that `self.n` is updated **atomically**, otherwise there's a race condition.

-We have to **synchronize** all accesses to shared memory between threads, because we cannot tell when the threads will be scheduled to run.
+We have to **synchronize** all accesses to shared memory between threads, using e.g. `threading.Lock` objects, because we cannot tell when the threads will be scheduled to run.

 Can we have something better?

-We would like our code to run atomically, but to be able to yield control to other tasks, when we allow it to.
+We would like most of our code to run atomically, but to be able to yield control to other tasks, when we allow it to.

-This is called "cooperative multitasking", and the tasks (that use cooperation to achieve concurrency) are also called "green threads".
+This is called "cooperative multitasking", and the tasks (that use cooperation to achieve concurrency) are also called "green threads" or "greenlets".
+This concept is not unique to Python!

 Since Python currently does not support CPU-bound concurrency, we would like our tasks to cooperate around I/O events.